Iswarya1808/online-boutique-ms/README.md

 works on any Kubernetes cluster, like Azure
 Kubernetes Engine (AKS).
 It’s **easy to deploy with little to no configuration**.

-If you’re using this demo, please **★Star** this repository to show your interest!
+If you’re using this project, please **★Star** this repository to show your interest!

 ## Screenshots